Genealogy DNA Testing Services

 Positive: They test the most markers, 37.
 You can scale the testing, starting at only 12 markers.
 Thus you don't pay for testing all the markers unless you choose to.
 They also provide the best on-line results.
 They also actively remain on the forefront of new DNA tests specifically related to genealogy.
 The owner is accessible and responsive, as are the employees.

-Negative: I did have labeling problem from them once, where they sent tests for my mother and father with only kit numbers attached and no names assigned.
+Negative: I did have a labeling problem from them once, where they sent tests for my mother and father with only kit numbers attached and no names assigned.
 When I returned them I marked the names down but the results posted had them transposed.
 They immediately corrected the problem upon notification.

 DNAPrint: